ifactory-solutions/OS-Angular-components/README.md

 etc to function properly when an html page is opened via `file://` scheme instead of `http://`._

-## How to use angular-seed
+## How to use ifactory OP-Angular-Components — Open Source Directives

-Clone the angular-seed repository and start hacking...
+Clone the ifactory OP-Angular-Components repository and start hacking...

 ### Running the app during development